 Little Bay Beach may be popular but my favorite Montserrat beach is Woodlands Beach.
 There are no beach bars or restaurants, but Woodlands Beach does have a covered picnic area, open showers, and changing facilities.
 And unlike Little Bay Beach which draws the crowds and can be noisy at times, Woodlands Beach is mostly secluded and so a great place for intimate outings, swimming, and turtle watching during July and October months.
 On the afternoon that I visited, there were no more than ten people at the beach and for a stretch of about two hours, I had the beach all to myself.

-Isle Bay Beach located in the Southern part of Montserrat is another favorite.
-You can take in views of posh houses in Garibaldi Hill along with views of the Soufriere Hills Volcano.
+Isles Bay Beach located in the Southern part of Montserrat is another favorite.
+You can take in views of posh houses in Isles Bay along with Old Towne area along with views of the Soufriere Hills Volcano.
 And with shaded seating at the far end, Isle Bay Beach is a good picnic spot.
 Plus there is the Isle Bay Beach Bar which is a great place to hang out for drinks and a meal on the weekend.

 So which of these black sand beaches will you be checking out when you visit Montserrat?
 Whichever you chose, note that there are no lifeguards on duty at the beaches in Montserrat, so if the seas are rough, use caution when deciding whether or not to go swimming.
 It might be best to just to relax on the beach, soak up the views or take a stroll up and down the beach.